- The individual will be expected to monitor and provide support for manufacturing cell culture/recovery operations.

 - Leadership and guidance of junior staff members in certain situations will also be expected.

-- 30% Floor Support Troubleshoot process issues; monitor and evaluate process operation data for upstream or downstream operations including but not limited to cell culture roller bottle/bioreactor and capture step operations, filtration (NF, UF/DF) unit operations, chromatography column performance/integrity and drug substance formulation/bottling.
+- 30% Floor Support Troubleshoot process issues; monitor and evaluate process operation data for upstream and recovery operations including but not limited to cell culture roller bottle/bioreactor, filtration (NF, UF/DF) unit operations and capture chromatography operations.

-- 30% Tech Transfer Support the transfer of phase I, II/III clinical processes into the existing GMP manufacturing facilities as define by Tech Transfer project teams.
+- 30% Tech Transfer Support the transfer of phase I, II/III clinical processes into the existing GMP manufacturing facilities as defined by Tech Transfer project teams.
 Includes support of PPQs, PAI and Filing strategies.

 Education and Experience Requirements:

-- BS in Chemical/Biochemical Engineering or Chemistry with 8 to 12 years or MS with 6 to 10 years of process development / manufacturing experience for purification of recombinant proteins using mammalian cell culture expression/bioreactor systems.
+- BS in Chemical/Biochemical Engineering or Biochemistry with 8 to 12 years or MS with 6 to 10 years of process development/manufacturing experience with the production of recombinant proteins using mammalian cell culture expression/bioreactor systems.